 And of course their real job, should their owner decide they need to earn their keep, is to pull a sled.
 Huskies were "born to run" and run they will if they are ever left off leash, or out of the confines of a fenced in yard.
 They are ideally suited to run, all day long if need be, and trained to do so.
 Their metabolism adjusts to the demands of their environment, and their intelligence makes them attentive, and resouceful, two ideal sled dogs traits.

 Siberian Huskies were raised by the Chukchi in a family setting, so consequently they generally are good people dogs.
 Like any dog, their owners and environment have a great deal to do with how their personality is shaped.
 The ASPCA classifies the breed as being good with children, but they do need their exercise, and if bored can be destrucitve.

-And of course the most famous Siberian Husky was a sled dog by the name of Balto.
-Balto was a lead dog on Gunnar Kaasens sled team that delivered Diptheria serum in 1925 to Nome, Alaska, a distance of 600 miles.
+And of course the most famous Siberian Husky of them all is Balto, of the famed sled dog relay to Nome Alaska in 1925, now commemorated by the annual Iditarod Race.
+Balto was a lead dog on Gunnar Kaasens sled team that delivered Diptheria serum to Nome, from Anchorage a distance of 600 miles.
 Balto didn't go the whole 600 miles, as this was a group effort by several sled dog teams and mushers.
 Nonetheless it was a remarkable achievement that saved many lives.
 There is a tribute to Balto and the idomitable spirit of the Siberian Husky in the form of a statue, located in Central Park, NYC.